-Your Glowforge uses a wide angle camera to take a picture of the material in your Glowforge.
-Then, you can use this picture to drag your design into place where you want it.
-When you’re done with a print, if the print is more than ¼” from where you put it, you may have an alignment problem.
+Your Glowforge uses a wide-angle camera to take a picture of the material in your Glowforge.
+This lets you place your design on the material, right where you want it.
+Your print should appear just where you placed it.

 - Use material that is not warped or tilted.

-- Turn your Glowforge off and on again.
+- Turn your Glowforge off and back on again.
 Alignment can drift over time, particularly if you bump the head of your Glowforge while removing material.

 - If you haven’t recalibrated your Glowforge since you received it, or since you last moved it, recalibrate the camera.

-Set Focus measures the distance between the printer head and the top of the material at a spot you choose.
+Set Focus measures the distance between the printer head and the material, at a spot you choose.
 This precisely focuses the laser during printing.

 Place the material in your Glowforge and wait for the bed image to update.

 On the top menu bar, click the three-dot More menu, and then click Set Focus.
 Your cursor changes to a red target.